Darkomen78/Enrollme-UpdateMe-EraseMe/README.md

 * Latest release for erase-install.sh file can be found [here](https://github.com/grahampugh/erase-install/releases)

 ## Usage & Tips
-You can make two packages to split these functions in two items for Munki (Erase&Install must be optional). <br/>The IT folder can be relocated, but beware of the folder access confidential limitation and change ITFOLDER variable in both post-install scripts.
+You can make two files with [Packages](http://s.sudre.free.fr/Software/Packages/about.html) to split these functions in two items for Munki (Erase&Install must be optional). <br/>The IT folder can be relocated, but beware of the folder access confidential limitation and change ITFOLDER variable in both post-install scripts.
+__Warning !
+Theses tools can easily destroy all data on your computer, please test them and understand how it's work before use.__

 ## Packages content